stungkit/1filellm/README.md

 - Automatic copying of uncompressed text to the clipboard for easy pasting into LLMs
 - Token count reporting for both compressed and uncompressed outputs
 - XML encapsulation of output for improved LLM performance
+- Aggregates results from multiple inputs into a single XML output file.

 ![image](https://github.com/jimmc414/1filellm/assets/6346529/73c24bcb-7be7-4b67-8591-3f1404b98fba)